airannims/TEGNet/README.md

 For training (e.g., Ag2TeS.csv, Bi2Te3.csv) and the property/ folder contains material property CSV files.

-Typical install time: 20 minutes on a standard desktop.
+Typical install time: about 20 minutes on a standard desktop.

 ## 3. Demo
 ### 3.1.
 Running the Demo